Grace and the Grotesque

 Receiving 2 pts on a quiz requires correctly answering three of five questions.
 Quizzes can cover both the current

 day's materials and those from the previous class period.
 Missed quizzes cannot be made up.
-The lowest quiz grade--this might be a missed quiz for you--will be dropped at the end of the quarter.
+The lowest quiz grade--this might be a missed quiz for you--will be dropped at quarter's end.

 - attendance: your presence is particularly valuable when meeting in person.
-Absences impact yourself as well as those who could benefit from your perspective.
-You receive one free absence, which I recommend reserving for unexpected illness.
-Your second absence will cut 10 pts (of 300 pts) from your final grade, your third absence will cut 20 more pts (of 300) from your final grade, a fourth absence will cut 30 more pts (of 300).
-In other words, 3 absences will remove 30 pts (of 300 pts) from your final grade, etc. Excused absences require a doctor's note for severe illness, along with contact information for the physician.
+Absences impact yourself as well as those who would benefit from your perspective.
+Any absence after your second absence will remove points from your final grade.
+Your third absence will cut two points from your final grade, your fourth absence an additional four points from your final grade, and so on.
+Excused absences require a doctor's note for severe illness with contact information I can use to contact the physician's office.

-- Impassioned Pleas (45 pts, 15 pts each): students will create three 150-200 word responses as "comments" to videos housed at my free, non-monetized channel, Digging in the Dirt.
+- Impassioned Pleas (20 pts, 4 pts each): students will create five 150-200 word responses as "comments" to videos housed at my free, non-monetized channel, Digging in the Dirt.
 Details here.
 So that you're immediately aware when new, required videos drop during the quarter, go ahead and subscribe.
 Your posts will help mobilize a larger conversation.
 Impassioned Pleas will respond to the following vids:

 PATH 2: Outside